LanFouWyne/Astralux/README.md

 **Q: The script stopped working after update?**
 A: Check for updates on this repository.
 Game updates may break the script.

-**Q: Can I modify this script?**
-A: Yes!
-Feel free to fork and modify for personal use.

 **Q: How do I report bugs?**
 A: Open an issue on GitHub with detailed information.